Other characteristics of this body shape are a defined waist, and proportionately slim arms and shoulders.

 Loose, long sweaters that hit mid-thighs are also flattering for the pear body shape.

-Similar to shirts, jackets for a pear shaped body should add volume to the bust and shoulder areas while either avoiding the hip area altogether, or skimming over it.
-A cropped jacket will add structure and volume to the shoulder and bust area, while showing off the slim waist.
-Hitting mid-thigh, a long jacket will elongate the body, making it appear long and slender, whilst hiding the wider hip area.
+Jackets for a pear-shaped body should add volume to the bust and shoulder areas while either avoiding the hip area altogether or skimming over it.
+A cropped jacket will add structure and volume to the shoulder and bust areas while showing off the slim waist.
+Hitting mid-thigh, a long jacket will elongate the body, making it appear long and slender whilst hiding the wider hip area.

-A wrong jacket for this body shape is one that ends right at the hip, accentuating that area.
+A wrong jacket for this body shape ends right at the hip, accentuating that area.

 Embellishments are great to draw the eye upwards.
 Pockets or details on the bust and around the neckline (e.g. collars) work well.
 Avoid details - such as pockets - around the hip area and keep this area clean and uncluttered.

 Longer jackets in darker colours will help slim your silhouette down.
 Cropped jackets may be in brighter colours since they draw attention upwards.